-The more I drink, the more I become fascinated with Craft Beer – which leads me to reading more and research more about the history of this drinks, how it shape modern civilization and how it has evolved throughout time.
+The more I drink, the more I become fascinated with craft beer – which leads me to reading more and researching more about the history of these drinks, how it shaped modern civilization and how it has evolved throughout time.

 That learning period stretched slightly over a year, before I started Brewlliant – my 1st ambition and also my ticket into Vietnam’s craft beer community.

-You founded Brewlliant, one Ho Chi Minh City’s hottest new craft beer bars.
+You founded Brewlliant, one of HCMC’s hottest new craft beer bars.
 What inspired you to set it up?

-After learning about how great Craft Beer was, I really wanted to meet & share this passion with anyone who has same interest.
+After learning about how great craft beer was, I really wanted to meet & share this passion with anyone who has the same interest.

 Since starting Brewlliant, what have you learned about the tastes and preferences of Saigon’s craft drinkers?